-If you’re shopping for stainless steel flatware, it’s important to understand the difference between 18/10 and 18/0 grade stainless steel.
-If you’re scratching your head and wondering – “What do these mysterious numbers mean?”
+But if you’re shopping for stainless steel flatware, it is still very important to understand the more intricate differences between 18/10 and 18/0 grade stainless steel.
+So, if you’re scratching your head and wondering – “What do these mysterious numbers mean?”
 Please, do not despair.
 It’s not at all as puzzling or technical as it might seem.

 Know The Numbers

 - Durable construction

 - Zero nickel content